Henry VIII's fourth wife Anne of Cleves was his luckiest. She kept her head and became one of the richest women in England.

 Henry selected Anna, possibly because she had greater hereditary rights than Amalia who was the fourth child of the Duke and Duchess of Cleves.
 Amalia never married.

 Through the centuries Anne, as she was known in England, has been referred to as ugly and pock-marked.
-In the 1600s she was labelled “the Flanders Mare” by Bishop Burnet, but there is a fair chance that Holbein didn't deviate too far from her true image.
+In the 1600s she was labeled “the Flanders Mare” by Bishop Burnet, but there is a fair chance that Holbein didn't deviate too far from her true image.
 That could have cost him his head.

 An Inauspicious First Meeting

-A rotund man stood before her, bowed, kissed and embraced her.
+A rotund man stood before her, bowed, kissed, and embraced her.
 Unnerved, she pushed him away before turning to look steadfastly out of the window to discourage him from making conversation.

-Henry VIII: Cancel the Wedding!
+Cancel the Wedding!

 Read More From Owlcation